GLodi/matchymatchy/README.md

-# Squazzle
+# matchymatchy

-...a Square Puzzle Flutter game!
+...a matching colors Flutter game!

 The goal is to reproduce the top right pattern on the 9 center squares with as few moves as possible.